FormidableLabs/react-native-ama/docs/guidelines/forms.md

 ## Errors

-If the field has an error, then this should be read as part of the field label/hint itself and cannot be focused as an isolated component:
+If the field has an error, then this should be read as part of the field label/hint itself and should not be focused as an isolated component:

 This is because if we keep the information in a separate component, the user won't be aware of the error unless it does swipe to select the next element.
 Also, some users might forget the error, forcing them to swipe left and right to figure out that.